 Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Promote lot consolidation to increase opportunities for mixed-use development.
-Ongoing Community Development Department General Fund n/a В) Continue to require minimum residential densities in areas designated for transitoriented, mixed-use development to ensure higher density in these areas and promote mixed-income neighborhoods.
+Ongoing as the City assists applicants at the Permit Center, and as part of the Development Code Update Community Development Department General Fund n/a B) Continue to require minimum residential densities in areas designated for transitoriented, mixed-use development to ensure higher density in these areas and promote mixed-income neighborhoods.
 The City is already implementing trail connections as shown in the City's adopted Active Transportation Plan and frontage sidewalk and mobility curb cuts as a condition of approval on development projects.
 The City is planning to build some key trail connections as a city CIP project (e.g. Arroyo Road trail, Arroyo Las Positas Trail).
 Finally, the City is midway through an intensive public outreach process to design and implement improvements to the East Avenue corridor to improve safety and usability for pedestrians and bicyclists.
+Ongoing as projects are reviewed.
+New residential zones adjacent to transit will be identified as part of the General Plan Update and Development Code Update, anticipated to be completed in December 2025 Community Development Department General Fund n/a

-Ongoing Community Development Department General Fund n/a C) Continue to use existing density incentives and develop additional incentives to promote mixed-use and more intense residential development near transit to facilitate income integration.
-Ongoing; identify additional incentives by 2026, advertise to the development community by May 2027 and annually thereafter Community Development Department General Fund n/a D) Update existing community benefit and/or other land value recapture strategies such as the Human Services Facility Fee to increase proximity to services and other opportunities throughout the city.
-Within 5 years of Housing Element adoption Community Development Department - Housing & Human Services Division General Fund n/a
+Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: C) Continue to use existing density incentives and develop additional incentives to promote mixed-use and more intense residential development near transit to facilitate income integration.
+Ongoing; identify additional incentives by December 2025 as part of the Development Code Update, advertise to the development community by May 2027 and annually thereafter Community Development Department General Fund n/a D) Update existing community benefit and/or other land value recapture strategies such as the Human Services Facility Fee to increase proximity to services and other opportunities throughout the city to improve placebased strategies toward community revitalization.
+Within 5 years of Housing Element adoption Community Development Department - Housing & Human Services Division General Fund Update at least one community benefit strategy within 5 years of Housing Element adoption.